nqn524/WebAppControl/README.md

 `File > Examples > RobotCompControl > ExampleMotorControl`
 Assuming everything is installed correctly this should work immedietly when you upload to your Arduino
  - Alternatively you can access it from the Github [here](RCControl/examples/ExampleMotorControl/ExampleMotorControl.ino)

+# Author and Maintainer

+The Author and Maintainer of this Github, the RCContol library and the website is Karl Smirthwaite, if you need to contact me for any reason, please email me at nqn524@york.ac.uk